mullergit/T6615/README.md

 Telaire T6615-10k is a Dual Channel CO2 Sensor Module designed to integrate into existing controls and equipment for use in instumentation and applications up to 10,000 ppm.

+This sensor use UART to communicate, 2 pins are required to interface.

 Library written by Fernando Muller da Silva ([Federal Institute of Santa Catarina](https://www.ifsc.edu.br/web/campus-sao-jose)).